OSGP/Documentation/Userguide/Installation/setupOSGP.md

-### Setting Up the OSGP Platform
+### Setting Up the Open Smart Grid Platform
-This chapter describes all the steps needed to set-up the OSGP Platform.
+This chapter describes all the steps needed to set-up the open samrt grid platform.

 ### Importing Maven Projects into Eclipse
 Open Eclipse by clicking the shortcut on the Desktop and import the projects:

-File -> Import -> Existing Maven Projects, browse to folder `/home/dev/Sources`
+File -> Import -> Existing Maven Projects, browse to folder `/home/dev/Sources/OSGP`

 You will find 5 folders there, import each one (Except Config) in the following order:

-- `/home/dev/Sources/Shared`
+- `/home/dev/Sources/OSGP/Shared`
-- `/home/dev/Sources/Platform`
+- `/home/dev/Sources/OSGP/Platform`
-- `/home/dev/Sources/Protocol-Adapter-OSLP`
+- `/home/dev/Sources/OSGP/Protocol-Adapter-OSLP`
-- `/home/dev/Sources/Protocol-Adapter-DLMS`
+- `/home/dev/Sources/OSGP/Protocol-Adapter-DLMS`

 ![alt text](./installation-script-screenshots/54.png)